Navid-Ishaq/az104-enterprise-labs/05_Create_a_Storage_Account/01-real-world-scenario.md

 ---

+### 🥳 Celebration Title: **“Storage Superpower Unlocked – You Just Mastered the Cloud’s File Room!”**

+---

 ## 🎉 Lab Complete!
 And What a Journey It Was...

 ✅ 9 smart, story-rich learning points
 📦 1 complete Azure Storage setup from scratch
-📁 Blob containers, file shares, and tiered storage — all at your command 💡 Real-world context from naming rules to redundancy decisions
+📁 Blob containers, file shares, and tiered storage — all at your command
+💡 Real-world context from naming rules to redundancy decisions

 You didn’t just create a storage account — you designed a **cloud-powered system** that organizes, stores, and shares files the way real businesses do.
 This lab was about **building structure** in a world of unstructured data.